The collective wisdom of our community of Longevity Explorers.

 The older adults in our explorer groups have recently become interested in a relatively new product: the Amazon Echo and its artificial intelligence Alexa.
 Here are their thoughts on topics like: do we want one; why would we want one; what do we use it for; and wouldn't it be great if it could also do ...".

 Learn what older adults themselves think about the challenges of medication management.
 Listen to discussions about the things our explorers care about; how they approach managing their medications; which products they prefer (the best pill organizers, and most successful pill reminder techniques); and what problems they face.

 "Getting Around" is the first theme we are exploring in our "Useful Apps for Older Adults" initiative.
 Being free to get from one place to another when you want is a very important ingredient of an independent life.
-We think there are some Apps that can make that easier and more convenient.
+Here are Driving Apps, Ride-hailing Apps, and Transportation Apps that can make that easier and more convenient.

 Getting In and Out of Cars: Gadgets that Help